-MEET LILY OF THE VALLEY
+MEET LILY OF THE VALLEYS

 As a young adult with a mild cognitive disability, Julia was easy prey to those offering her cigarettes and alcohol.
 She lacked the protection of family and friends from these dangers and quickly became addicted to nicotine and alcohol.